HomeArticlesGuideFreelancer Finance Guide

 PPF and ELSS

 Public Provident Fund: ₹1.5 lakh per year, EEE tax status (contributions deductible under 80C, interest and maturity tax-free), currently earning 7.1% per annum.
-The 15-year lock-in with partial withdrawals from Year 7 makes it suitable as a core debt allocation for retirement.
-Freelancers should contribute to PPF annually even if the 80C limit is already maxed — the tax-free compounding at a guaranteed government rate is unmatched for the fixed-income portion.
+The 15-year lock-in with partial withdrawals from Year 7 makes it a solid core debt allocation for retirement.
+Freelancers should keep contributing to PPF annually even after maxing the 80C limit elsewhere; tax-free compounding at a guaranteed government rate is hard to match for the fixed-income slice of a portfolio.

-ELSS mutual funds: equity exposure with a three-year lock-in (the shortest among 80C instruments).
-A ₹1.5 lakh annual ELSS investment gives an 80C deduction and equity market participation.
-Suitable for freelancers under the old regime with room in the 80C bucket after PPF.
+ELSS mutual funds bring equity exposure with a three-year lock-in, the shortest among 80C instruments.
+A ₹1.5 lakh annual ELSS investment gives an 80C deduction plus equity market participation, and suits freelancers under the old regime with room left in the 80C bucket after PPF.

 Step 6: Create an Emergency Fund and Health Cover

-The two structural vulnerabilities of freelancing — income disruption and medical expenses — both require specific financial provisions that employed people receive as benefits.
+Freelancing carries two structural vulnerabilities, income disruption and medical expenses, both of which need specific financial provisions that employed people simply get as benefits.

 Emergency fund

 A freelancer's emergency fund should cover six months of essential expenses, not three.
-The reason is that income disruption for a freelancer can last longer than for a salaried employee: a client leaving, a dry spell in new business, or an illness can create three to five months of reduced income rather than a one-month gap.
-If essential monthly expenses are ₹60,000, the emergency fund target is ₹3.6 lakh, held in a combination of a sweep FD and a liquid mutual fund for instant access.
+Income disruption for a freelancer can drag on longer than for a salaried employee: a client leaving, a dry spell in new business, or an illness can create three to five months of reduced income rather than a single-month gap.
+If essential monthly expenses run ₹60,000, the emergency fund target is ₹3.6 lakh, held across a sweep FD and a liquid mutual fund for instant access.

-Do not use equity mutual funds as your emergency fund.
-Market downturns coincide with economic difficulty — exactly when you most need to access the money and when equity values are lowest.
-A liquid fund earning 6.5–7% with same-day redemption is the right vehicle.
+Don't use equity mutual funds as your emergency fund.
+Market downturns tend to coincide with economic difficulty, exactly when you'd need the money most and when equity values sit at their lowest.
+A liquid fund earning 6.5-7% with same-day redemption is the right vehicle for this.

 Health insurance

-Without an employer group health policy, freelancers must purchase individual health insurance.
-A ₹10 lakh sum insured policy for a 30-year-old typically costs ₹8,000–₹12,000 per year from major insurers.
-Super top-up policies that activate above a deductible (typically ₹5 lakh) offer ₹25–50 lakh additional cover at very low premiums.
-Premiums paid for self and family are deductible under Section 80D — ₹25,000 for self, spouse, and children; ₹25,000 additional if parents are below 60 (₹50,000 if above 60).
+Without an employer group health policy, freelancers need to buy individual health insurance directly.
+A ₹10 lakh sum insured policy for a 30-year-old typically costs ₹8,000-₹12,000 a year from major insurers.
+Super top-up policies that kick in above a deductible (typically ₹5 lakh) offer ₹25-50 lakh additional cover at very low premiums.
+Premiums paid for self and family are deductible under Section 80D, ₹25,000 for self, spouse, and children; ₹25,000 more if parents are below 60 (₹50,000 if above 60).

-A critical illness rider or separate CI policy adds meaningful protection: it pays a lump sum on diagnosis of specified conditions (cancer, heart attack, stroke), which compensates for the income loss during recovery — something a regular health policy does not cover.
+A critical illness rider or separate CI policy adds meaningful protection here.
+It pays a lump sum on diagnosis of specified conditions (cancer, heart attack, stroke), which covers the income loss during recovery, something a regular health policy doesn't touch.

 Key Terms